ozkary/web-engineering/01-introduction/README.md

  Next.js is a powerful React framework that offers a range of features and optimizations to streamline the development of full-stack React applications.
 It simplifies common tasks, improves developer experience, and provides a solid foundation for building scalable and maintainable web applications.
 Here's how it can help us build better React apps:

-> &#128077; Use React Components for the user inteface, and Next.js for features and optimizations
+> &#128077; Use React Components for the user interface, and Next.js for features and optimizations

 **1. Simplified Application Structure and Routing:**

 - **Pages-based Routing:** Next.js provides a straightforward routing system based on file system structure.
-Each page or view in oour app is represented by a React component file in the `pages` directory, making it easy to organize and navigate our app.
+Each page or view in our app is represented by a React component file in the `pages` directory, making it easy to organize and navigate our app.
 - **Automatic Code Splitting:** It intelligently splits our code into smaller bundles for individual pages, ensuring that only necessary code is loaded for each request.
 This leads to faster initial load times and improved performance.

 **2. Enhanced Performance and SEO:**